Irish Freedom Party: 2025 leadership split

+2026 register cancellation

+In June 2026, the Electoral Commission stated that the party was to be removed from the Register of Political Parties.
+The Electoral Commission stated that "two separate applications" had been received "seeking to update the details of the Irish Freedom Party in the Register of Political Parties".
+A spokesperson for the Electoral Commission said that the "information provided in each application was insufficient and, when considered together, the applications contained conflicting claims...
+Despite repeated requests for clarification and further information, the Registrar was not satisfied that either application demonstrated compliance with the requirements that all registered political parties must meet under Section 47 of the Electoral Reform Act 2022".
+The outcome of the registrar's decision is subject to a 21-day appeal period.

 Controversies

-Fake candidate

-In early March 2019, a number of regional newspapers reported that a party-member named 'Mairead Donovan' was listed on the organisation's website, and would be running as a candidate for local elections for Kerry County Council.
-The Ireland edition of The Times later reported that the candidate did not exist, and that the website image was a stock photograph.
-In responding to these reports, party spokesperson Hermann Kelly acknowledged the mistake and fault in allowing the placeholder profile and stock imagery to be published on the website, and clarified that the group was not planning to run any candidates in local elections.

-Dolores Cahill
+Cahill statements

 Prior to her resignation from IFP in March 2021, party chairperson Dolores Cahill stoked anger for hosting a party, amid Covid-19 lockdown restrictions, of up to 60 guests at her castle in Athy Kildare.
 Cahill also promoted COVID-19 related conspiracy theories, stating that "globalists" pushed for mandatory mask wearing because "oxygen-deprived people are easier to manipulate".